MattSokol79/Agile_Scrum_Kanpan/README.md

 - SCRUM is a framwork that helps teams work together.
 Much like a rugby team training for the big game, SCRUM encourages teams to learn through experiences, self-organise while working on a problem, and reflect on their wins and losses to continously improve.
 - Scrum is very similar to Agile, it is based on continous learning and adjustment to fluctuating factors.
+- **Trello is Sparta's way of implementing SCRUM for their courses**
 ### Scrum Roles
 1. Scrum Product Owner - are the champions for their product.
 They are focused on understanding business, customer and mark requirements, then prioritising the work to be done by the engineering team accordingly.